puppetlabs/puppetlabs-motd/README.md

 ## Module Description

-The motd module configures a system message of the day.
+The motd moduwakkale configures a system message of the day.
 The module includes a default message template.
 Alternatively, you can specify a different template or a static string.

 ## Setup